stephan-klein/supersonic/docs/supersonic/guides/data/accessing-data-from-device/index.md

 ## Getting data from the server

-The call `supersonic.data.model('Beer')` returns a [supersonic.data.Model](/api-reference/stable/supersonic/data/model/model-class/) class, that profides methods of accessing the data of the resource.
+The call `supersonic.data.model('Beer')` returns a [supersonic.data.Model](/api-reference/stable/supersonic/data/model/model-class/) class, that provides methods to accessing the data of the resource.

 The entire collection can be achieved by a [promise](/overview/promises/) returning function `findAll` of the Model class: